being-invincible/KestraDemo/README.md

 If you already have a Python script for your job, use this link to find out more about it here - https://www.youtube.com/watch?v=s4GjfRqlfmg

-## Build your first ETL in Kestra using Python: